Chinedu-jo/aws-bootcamp-cruddur-2023/journal/week1.md

 Redirecting to /bin/systemctl start docker.service
 ```

-To confirm docker was installed and version, I used the command:
+To confirm docker version, I used the command:

 ```sh
 $ sudo docker --version